Proby Cautley: Military career in India, 1819-1825

 On 19 April 1819 Cautley was commissioned as a second lieutenant.
 His passage to India was assigned on Marquis of Wellington, an East India Company vessel laid down in 1811.
 Very likely, it is what Cautley boarded at the Downs on 23 May 1819.
 An older ship with the same name was wrecked in 1818.
 The ship's fare amounted to between £55 and £95, depending on whether the newly-commissioned cadets ate with third mates in their mess or at the officers' dining table.
 An additional £15 had to be paid to the ship's owners.

 A £95 payment guaranteed only accommodations in steerage.
 Sharing a cabin with another cadet, considered the best choice for an ensign like Cautley, cost more.
 As a cadet's salary and allowances did not commence until he arrived in India, he required a £100 letter of credit for purchasing the regimental uniform in India.
 Travelling with a uniform purchased in England was discouraged as the sea air often tarnished the gold or silver trimmings.

 In 1819 the journey to India proceeded around the Cape of Good Hope and took four to six months.
 It was several decades before a feasible route over land via Cairo became available, and several decades more before the Suez Canal was opened in 1869.
-Once a ship docked in Diamond Harbour, 90 miles below Calcutta at the mouth of the Hoogly river, the cadets had to hire boats to take them and their luggage upriver to Fort William.
+Once a ship docked in Diamond Harbour, 90 miles below Calcutta at the mouth of the Hooghly River, the cadets had to hire boats to take them and their luggage upriver to Fort William.

 A newly-arrived cadet was advised to present his credentials without delay to the fort-major, the officer next in rank to the commandant, to set the start date for his salary.
 He was given living accommodations in Fort William, and the head-servant of the barracks supplied furniture and advice on acquiring personal servants.
 Three or four weeks could be approved for acquiring uniforms and making arrangements to proceed to one's army unit in the interior of the country.
 Cautley reached Calcutta (now Kolkata) on 11 September 1819, and was inducted into military service.

 The journey up country was often made in a budgerow, a single- or double-masted decked boat, fitted with ten or 12 oars, and room for two passengers and their luggage.
 The transit up the Ganges could take two to six months, the latter duration once recorded for a fleet of boats in 1833.
 The mortality rate among newly-commissioned cadets from departure from England to arrival at the army unit in India was 8%.
 The causes were deaths at sea, tropical diseases, or sudden squalls during the river journey.